ritikasharma1505/2048-game-on-EKS/EKS-app-deploy-with-Ingress.md

 **STEPS TO DEPLOY**

-- Install AWS CLI, kubectl and eksctl, install from respective official documentation( and ignore below script)  or else use below bash script
+- Install AWS CLI, kubectl and eksctl, install from respective official documentation( and ignore below script)  or else use below bash script give permission and run script

     ```
-    install-prerequisites.sh
     chmod +x install-prerequisites.sh
     ./install-prerequisites.sh